1. The installer must be able to update the SQL Server database.

 15. Once the install is complete, the following dialog is displayed.

-16. Click Finish to continue which will run the LANSA Server Licence application.
+16. Click Finish to continue.
+This will run the LANSA Server Licenses application.

-Your Visual LANSA development system has a USB dongle or softkey licence which supports execution of a web application.
-You have installed an independent LANSA system which must be separately licenced with server licence.
+Your Visual LANSA development system has a softkey licence file that supports execution of a web application in the development system.
+You have now installed an independent LANSA system which must be separately licenced with a server licence.
 A License can be obtained from your LANSA vendor.
 See LANSA Support web site for more details on product licensing.

+a.
 Select the Add Licenses tab.
-Use the Generate CPU file button to run the X_CPU Utility.
+Click the Generate CPU file button to run the X_CPU Utility.

-18. The license will be supplied via email, as an attached XML file, which must be loaded using the Server Licensing program.
+19. The license will be supplied as an XML file, attached to an email.
 Save the license file to any convenient folder.
+The license must then be loaded using the Server Licensing program.

 Your form will have no existing licenses shown on the Applied tab.